HealthCatalyst/hc-community-data-extract/README.md

 **people.sh** - Extracts a JSON file with an object for each user; includes number of followers, location, join date, etc.

-**too-100-search-terms.sh** - Extracts a JSON file with an object for the top 100 *successful* search terms
+**too-100-search-terms.sh** - Extracts a JSON file with an object for each of the top 100 *successful* search terms

 The JSON files are uploaded to an Azure blob with an AZURE CLI script and the blob is connected to a Power BI report.